jadecobra/python_tdd_exercises/source/classes/unittest.rst

   ../how_to/make_person/make_person_w_unittest
   ../how_to/telephone/telephone_w_unittest

-:ref:`click here to see me test the assertion_error project with unittest<test AssertionError with unittest>`
+:ref:`Would you like to test the assertion_error project with unittest<test AssertionError with unittest>`

 ----